asp-1/next-coding-challenge/README.md

     - Moved relevant styles from `page.module.css`
     - Used `<ul>` and `<li>` to improve accessibility and structure for assitive technologies, such as screen readers
     - Used `.map()` to iterate over items and render each basket item
-    - Used basket state from context to grab basket
+    - Used basket context to grab basket state
     - Calculated total quantity from basket array and memoised result
+  - Created Products component
+    - Wrapped product components with a fragment to avoid extra DOM ndoes and so that the parent's grid layout is applied correctly
+    - Used `.map()` to iterate over products and render each product
+    - Used `addToBasket()` from basked context to update basket state
   - Created type for item and placed it in `common/types` so that it can be used throughout the application
   - Created Basket context, provider and custom hook so that we can manage and inject basket state and actions throughout the application
   - Refactored `addToBasket` (formerly `addToCart`) and used functional updater to ensure it uses the most-up-to-date previous value